shahzaib-sk/Medium-Project/README.md

-This is a Website developed by me, using html, css, SASS not JavaScript.
+This is a Website developed by me, using HTML, CSS, SASS not JavaScript.